HospitalRun/hospitalrun.io/_posts/2016-06-03-why-hospitalrun.markdown

 It seems to us that HospitalRun:

 - as an open source project,
-- backed / incubated by an NGO,
+- backed / incubated by an international NGO,
 - focused on issues of global health and data, and
 - committed to modern, cloud technologies

-holds a tremendous opportunity to partner the NGO, government, and tech sectors in a problem that has mutual interest and benefit for multiple organizations.
+holds a tremendous opportunity to partner the NGO, government, and tech sectors in a problem that has mutual interest and benefit.

-Almost as if we worked together... we just might have a fighting chance of changing the world.
+It's almost as if, by <b>working together</b>... we just might have a fighting chance of changing the world.

-Moreover, through initiatives like our [Hack Day](/lisbon) events, we're seeing tremendous opportunity to engage those with programming, design, devops, project management, and marketing backgrounds to use their true gifts in service to a cause that has utility and opportunity.
+Moreover, through initiatives like our [Hack Day](/lisbon) events, we're seeing tremendous opportunity to engage those with programming, design, devops, project management, and marketing backgrounds to use their true gifts in service to a cause that has utility, opportunity, and innovative technology.

 # Now what?
 <iframe src="https://player.vimeo.com/video/168893257" width="400" height="225" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>